MuharremKulak/MuharremKulak/README.md

 - 👋 Hi, I’m @MuharremKulak
 - 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning Data Analyst professional certification by IBM
+- 🌱 I’m currently learning Google Data Analytics Professional Certificate (7 of 8 completed)
 - 💞️ I’m looking to collaborate on some project related to Data Analysis
 - 📫 How to reach me is kulakmuharrem@gmail.com